peteallport/macflare/README.md

 Power tools for Cloudflare natively on macOS.

 ## ❤️ Support macflare
-Consider downloading from the App Store to support new features, enhancements, and for automatic updates (coming soon).
+- [ ] **COMING SOON**: Download from the App Store to support new features, enhancements, and for automatic updates.
+- [x] Know a really cool company hiring?
+[I'm a really cool guy](https://peteallport.com).
+- [x] Have deep pockets?
+Consider [sponsoring macflare](https://github.com/sponsors/peteallport).

 ## 📄 License